Orckestra/orc-scripts/README.md

 }
 ```

 This instructs `lint-staged` to run `prettier` on staged files, rewriting the file to specifications, and then re-staging it for the commit.
 This ensures that all code in the app lives up to the strict standards set by `prettier`.
-It will also not process package files from npm, and translation files.
+It is recommended to not let it process `package.json`, `package-lock.json` and translation files, as these are automatically processed and changed.
+Prettier can be told to ignore these by adding a `.prettierignore` file using the same syntax as `.gitignore`.

 ### Testing

 Testing with Jest and `unexpected` is built into the toolbox, allowing test setup to be as simple as adding a file with a `.test.js` suffix to your file tree.
-A number of CULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHAL are provided as well.
+A number of [plugins and custom assertions](docs/assertions.md) are provided as well.

+### Deploying

+An application that employs code splitting (resulting in multiple output bundle files) and is to be deployed to a CDN will need to pass the CDN location to the entry bundle to ensure that further bundles are fetched from the right location.
+To do this, include a script in the header of the `index.html` file which sets `window.ASSET_PATH` to the CDN location (a slash-terminated url, i.e. `"https://foo.cdn.org/my-bundle/"`).
+This needs to be executed before the entry bundle.

 ## License

-Copyright COPYR 2018 Orckestra Inc.
+Copyright &copy; 2018 Orckestra Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal